 - Our role in business, innovation and knowledge transfer, as demonstrated by our numerous start-ups.

-We play a leading role in six inter-/multi-disciplinary research centres:
+We play a leading role in eight inter-/multi-disciplinary research centres:

 - Centre for Discrete Mathematics and its Applications (DIMAP), funded by a £3.8M EPSRC Science and Innovation Award

 - Warwick Complexity Complex (ComCom), funded by £11.2M in EPSRC Doctoral Training Centre grants in Complexity Science

 - Mathematics for Real-World Systems (MathSys), funded by EPSRC with support from MRC and involving 13 external partners drawn from industry, finance and health

 - The Zeeman Institute for Systems Biology & Infectious Disease Epidemiology Research (SBIDER), at whose core is a desire to better understand and predict the biological world, often with the ultimate goal of controlling disease

 - Centre for Scientific Computing (CSC), an interdisciplinary research community based around the sharing of knowledge and expertise in computer modelling and simulation.
 The Centre promotes expert and knowledgeable use of facilities provided by the Scientific Computing Research Technology Platform.